30Piraten/pipeline/errors/err1.md

   			aws s3 rb s3://$bucket --force
 		done

+		Remember to run: cdk bootstrap (as the initial bucket for your cdk will be deleted)

 	--> The core issue has to do with either the AWS region or account ID.
 If not specified or if you are using .env, make sure the variables are declared and used properly.

 	--> You can also use a custom synthensizer, this helps: ([custom synth](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping-troubleshoot.html))
 ```